 While cocaine use has remained relatively stable over the years, a recent spike in overdoses and deaths linked to the drug proves this epidemic is getting worse.
 While this has many societal and national consequences, it’s on an individual level where the actual pain hits home.
 If you’ve ever considered seeking cocaine addiction treatment — or think you may need it — the time to reach out is now.

 One of the biggest hurdles to overcoming addiction is recognizing that you have a problem.
-Many people think they have their use completely under control, and for some individuals this may not be far from the truth.
+Many people think they have their use entirely under control, and for some individuals, this may not be far from the truth.
 While using cocaine even once can prove fatal, not everyone who has done the drug meets the criteria of “addiction.”

-If you frequently use the substance, though, you’ll see your cocaine cravings increase quickly and your body will eventually develop a tolerance.
-Without even realizing it, someone could become dependent and suddenly need cocaine detox and addiction treatment program.
-No amount of cocaine use is normal or safe, but if you recognize the following symptoms or red flags, it’s likely that you’ve developed a substance use disorder.
+However, if your cocaine use is frequent, you’ll see your cravings for cocaine increase quickly, and your body will eventually develop a tolerance.
+Without even realizing it, someone could become dependent and suddenly need cocaine detox treatment.
+Some may think they are using cocaine safely, but if you recognize the following symptoms of cocaine abuse, you’ve likely developed a substance use disorder.

 - Lying to friends and family about your use